 Note: Just because a county has only old records or no records of a species, does not mean that the species is not present!
 Instead, it reflects a combination of sampling effort and potential presence/absence.
 Use these maps more to understand where you are might find something, not where you are unlikely to find something.

-There should be 167 maps, which you can click to expand.
+There should be 172 maps, accounting for hybrids and other oddities, which you can click to expand.